HugoPeters1024/hs-sleuth/README.md

     ```cabal
     packages: .
             , ../hs-comprehension/plugin
-            , ../hs-comprehension/cborg/cborg
             , ../hs-comprehension/ghc-dump
     ```
-- :electric_plug: Register the dependency and enable the plugin in your cabal file, use the `-fplugin-opt` flag to give a name to your capture.
+- :electric_plug: Register the dependency and enable the plugin in your cabal file, optionally use the `-fplugin-opt` flag to give a name to your capture.
     ```cabal
     build-depends:    base ^>=4.16.0.0
                     , hs-comprehension-plugin